-Regarding price appreciation, I had both: A fantastic increase (42% on Garage 1) and a moderate one 12% in the same city in 2 popular areas, so the lessons here is that there is no sure shot.
+Regarding price appreciation, I had both: A fantastic increase (42% on Garage 1) and a moderate one 12% in the same city in 2 popular areas, so the lesson here is that there is no sure shot.

 Should I have invested in the stock markets instead?
 64 000 EUR (the price of Garage 1 + Garage 2) invested in an S&P500 low-cost index fund from July 2015 to October 2019 would have produced approximately 90 610 EUR (without dividends), so I would have made more money with even less effort.
 On the other hand in 2015, I was still learning the ins and outs of the stock markets.
 Not sure I would have been able to remain patient and not make wrong decisions along the way (and would my bank have allowed me to borrow for investing in the stock markets in the first place?).